SerufuYua/project_nya_models/README.md

 # Project Nya Models

-This is full source (textures, and blender files) of content for Project Nya
+This is full source (textures, blender files and export scripts) of content for [Project Nya](https://github.com/SerufuYua/project_nya)